Apply for PS499

 - Research interests: The neural bases of somatosensory and visual perception.

-- Research interests: Afro-Indigenous identity; community health Afro-Indigenous, Indigenous, and Black communities; education; pedagogy; curriculum.
+- Research interests: Afro-Indigenous identity; community health Afro-Indigenous, Indigenous, and Black communities; education; pedagogy; curriculum, environment and sustainability, disability justice.

 Maritt Kirst, PhD